Animals of the Galapagos – 21 Famous Species in the Archipelago

 It’s honestly pretty uncommon to see one of these massive creatures in the open ocean, but if you ever do, you will never forget it!

 Are you planning a trip to the Galapagos in a cruise, or a land based tour?
-The opportunity to get so close to unafraid wildlife is unlike any other experience.
-Beyond the thrill of seeing amazing animals that only exist in one tiny archipelago in the middle of the ocean, funds spent on tourism here are put towards a very intense conservation effort.
-They protect this very special flora and fauna from the dangers of volcanic eruption and invasive species, as well as promoting awareness of our responsibility towards our environment.
+The opportunity to get so close to unafraid Galapagos wildlife is unlike any other experience.
+Beyond the thrill of seeing amazing animals that only exist in one tiny archipelago in the middle of the ocean, funds spent on tourism here are put towards a very intense conservation efforts.
+They protect the very special animals of the Galapagos from the dangers of volcanic eruption and invasive species, as well as promoting awareness of our responsibility towards our environment.

 Is there any animal we left out that you were hoping to find?
 Do you want to make sure specific wildlife is found in your cruise or tour?
 Our trip advisors are here to help!